Gordon O'Neill: French exile

 He recovered from his wounds, and took his regiment to France after the Treaty of Limerick in 1692.
 There, it was known as the Régiment de Charlemont.
 He died in 1705 in France.

 Poem

-The 17th-century Irish poet Dermot McMurray (Irish: Diarmuid Mac Muireadhaigh) is believed to be the author of a Gaelic poem about him.
+The 17th-century Irish poet Dermot McMurray is believed to be the author of a Gaelic poem about him.
 The poem has a Latin endorsement that reads: Versus hibernici Gordono Ó Neill pro lingua hibernica (Irish verses to Gordon O Neill for the Irish language).
 The first four verses, translated into English, read: